clairehuang77777/movieList/README.md

 - searching movies by title
 - add movies to your favorite list
 - manage your favorite list
+- support grid view & list view

 ### Searching
-type the title of the movies in search bar if there's no search result, popup page alert to notify user.
+- type the title of the movies in search bar
+- if there's no search result, popup page alert to notify user.
 ### Favorite List
 In index page, press the `+` button on the movie to keep it into favorite list.
 You can checkout the favorite list in `favorite.html`